thsdias/livro-csharp12-net8/README.md

     - Some of the different categories of members that a type can have, including fields to store data and methods to perform actions.
     - OOP concepts, such as aggregation and encapsulation
     - How to use modern C# features, like relational and property pattern matching enhancements, init-only properties, and record types.

+- ##### Chapter 6:
+>
+    - Operators
+    - Generic types
+    - Delegates and events
+    - Implementing interfaces
+    - Memory usage differences between reference and value types
+    - Working with null values
+    - Deriving and casting types using inheritance
+    - Base and derived classes, how to override a type member, and using polymorphism